actions/runner/docs/adrs/0549-composite-run-steps.md

 ```

-Users will be able to run scripts located in their action folder by first prepending the relative path and script name with `GITHUB_ACTION_PATH` which contains the path in which the composite action is downloaded to and where those "files" live.
+Users will be able to run scripts located in their action folder by first prepending the relative path and script name with `$GITHUB_ACTION_PATH` or `github.action_path` which contains the path in which the composite action is downloaded to and where those "files" live.
+Note, you'll have to use `chmod` before running each script if you do not git check in your script files into your github repo with the executable bit turned on.

 ### Inputs